-The MSI B550M Mortar isn’t particularly rich or luxurious for design and aesthetics.
-It has a basic black PCB design with a white stripped line and MSI logo on the I/O shields and heatsinks; otherwise, the board is dark and lacks built-in RGB.
+The MSI B550M Mortar isn’t particularly rich or luxurious in design and aesthetics.
+It has a basic black PCB design with a white striped line and MSI logo on the I/O shields and heatsinks; otherwise, the board is dark and lacks built-in RGB.
 Other features include 2x PCIe x16 slots, 4x DIMM slots, and a maximum RAM of 128GB @ 4400Mhz, much like any other B550 board.
 The MSI B550M Mortar includes all AMD B550 motherboard compatibility characteristics.

 What do we like about the MSI B550M Mortar?

 The MSI B550M Mortar features the same storage choices as any other board, with 2x M.2 sockets and 6x SATA connectors.
 The board also has a Realtek ALC1200 audio chipset for high-quality sound and recording.
 All these features and capabilities prove the MSI B550M Mortar is unquestionably a bang for the money at this pricing.

 What do we dislike about the MSI B550M Mortar?